A MESSAGE FROM THE PONTIAC SCHOOL PRINCIPAL

 1st Wed. of each month: 9:00 a.m. – 2:00 p.m.

-Our building opens at 8:00 am for the morning (jump start program) and ends at 5:00 pm with the After-school program.
+Our building opens at 8:00 am and jump start program begins at 8:20 am.
 Our entry bell rings at 8:40 am so that our students can take advantage of the morning nutrition breakfast program and school begins at instruction begins 9:00 am.
 Classes end at 3:00 pm everyday except the first Wednesday of each month classes end at 2:00 pm.

 The Wikwemikong Pontiac School was constructed in 1958 and of interesting note became the site of the community’s water distribution once construction was complete.
 Pontiac School is a one-story building that has since experienced additions to accommodate higher student populations; one in 1963, which was the “T” shaped addition to the east side of the building, the gymnasium in 1985 and finally, another addition in 2007 to the North side of the building.